ajcrowe/puppet-confd/README.md

 #####`version`

-Integer: default to latest
+Integer: defaults to `latest`

-This sets the confd binary to be installed from the site module
+Description: This sets the confd binary to be installed from the site module

 #####`installdir`

-Absolute path: defaults to /usr/local/bin for Debian and /usr/bin for RedHat/Amazon
+Absolute path: defaults to `/usr/local/bin` for Debian and `/usr/bin` for RedHat/Amazon

-This set where the confd binary will be stored
+Description: This set where the confd binary will be stored

 #####`sitemodule`

-String: defaults to site_confd
+String: defaults to `site_confd`

-Specifies the name of the site module for templates, ssl certs and binaries
+Description: Specifies the name of the site module for templates, ssl certs and binaries

 #####`confdir`

-Absolute path: defaults to /etc/confd/
+Absolute path: defaults to `/etc/confd/`

-Specifies where all the configuration for confd will live
+Description: Specifies where all the configuration for confd will live

 ##### Other Parameters